 The Styles in Our Home

 After getting married in Romania, moving to The Netherlands in 2008 and then in Kenya, in 2017, we decided to sell our home in Rotterdam in 2020 and build one in Nairobi merging different sustainability facets and styles.
-As an intercultural family that has travelled and lived on different continents we have developed a love relationship to everything organic, raw, (hi)story infused and celebrative of interculturality.
-Each culture has an innate beauty of its own and, especially since in Africa, we have discovered the invaluable beauty of the handmade and embraced the perfect imperfections of it fully.
+As an intercultural family that has travelled and lived on different continents we have developed a love relationship to everything organic, raw, (hi)story infused and celebrative of cultural heritage.
+Each culture has an innate beauty of its own and, especially since in Africa, we have discovered the invaluable beauty of the handmade and fully embraced it’s perfect imperfections.

 Eclectic – is a passionate, beautiful dance of diversity in harmony, where every piece tells a story, every color whispers a memory, and every texture shows one’s individuality and taste.
 It's the art of curating a world that reflects the depth and richness of your life's experiences, where old and new, east and west, blend seamlessly to create a symphony of style that is uniquely and passionately yours.